rokka-io/rokka-site/source/_references/imagemetadata.md

  - the _Location_ type needs to be set as a `latitude, longitude` pair, eg: "47.38,8.52".
  - the elements of an _Array_ type will always be stored as string, you can't specify a type there.

-## Add user metadata to a source image
+## Add image metadata to a source image

-User metadata field names have a maximum length of 54 characters, and can be composed only of the following
+Image metadata field names have a maximum length of 54 characters, and can be composed only of the following
 characters:

  - `a-z` (lower-case letters);